gsreddy-2021/final_project/Sachit_Notes.md

 > Netlify functions
 1. Changed name of "political" to "leftbias" to test
+2. Added rightbias,centrist,biasunknown functions

 > Political test
 1. I changed the word "political" to "leftbias" to test the theory that we can add 4 buttons to let users click on left/right/center/unknown.

+> Dashboard.js
+1. Added listen for political bias buttons (Left, Centrist, Right, Unknown)

+> get_tweets.js
+1. Added loops for the 4 political biases
+2. Added new Objects of our own creation to the tweetsData Array for political biases

 # 9 March 2021
 > I tried converting everything to the kelloggram approach to test